mapineda/blog3.0/README.md

 ## Tech Used:

-Using Jekyll and hosting on Github pages.
+Using [Gatsby](https://github.com/gatsbyjs/gatsby) and hosting on Github pages.

 ## Contact: